Frequently Asked Questions

 ...

-Both Exchange and IMAIL providers are smart enough to replace an existing header if one exists, i.e. you will not get two "From" headers.
-The only limitation is that the message must be converted to the RFC822 format along the way, it will not work if the message is sent between two mailboxes on the same Exchange server.
-The message in your Sent Items folder will still have the default sender name, but the recipients will see the new value.
-Whether you use IMAIL (POP3/SMTP) or Exchange provider in Outlook to send a message, doesn't matter at all, it will work in both cases.
+Both Exchange and Internet Mail providers replace an existing From header, so recipients do not receive two headers.
+This works only when the message is converted to RFC822 along the way; it will not work between two mailboxes on the same Exchange server.
+The Sent Items copy still shows the default sender, but recipients see the new value.

 sItem.Item = MailItem